Grasscutters/GrassClipper/README.md

 Encountering a white screen?
 [Ensure WebView2 is installed](https://developer.microsoft.com/zh-cn/microsoft-edge/webview2/#download)

+You may also want to run this command as administrator:
+`CheckNetIsolation.exe LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"`

 ### My Discord is not letting me send messages or load images/My Youtube is acting strange!

 Discord/YouTube (plus surely some others) does not seem to be a fan of the proxy server.
 You may need to disable it by either closing mitmdump or by disabling your proxy in the Windows proxy settings.